jajvirta/jajvirta/learning-text-editors.md

 for other editors, but I think you should pick one that continues to offer more ways to learn it and to make it more efficient for your needs.

-The fun of my Vim learning journey is just the fact that I know that I can always learn more Vim.
+The fun of my Vim learning journey is precisely the fact that I know that I can always learn more Vim.
 When you look at it as an opportunity, not as a constant state of failure, it becomes empowering.
 Whenever I get the urge to learn something new about Vim, I know there's some aspect of it that I can master better or there's some corner that I can tweak to be a little better.